mpv-player/mpv/DOCS/man/options.rst

     (Never) accept imperfect data reconstruction.

 ``--cdda-cdtext=<yes|no>``
     Print CD text.
-This is disabled by default, because it ruins perfomance with CD-ROM drives for unknown reasons.
+This is disabled by default, because it ruins performance with CD-ROM drives for unknown reasons.

 ``--dvd-speed=<speed>``